 How to Start a Coffee Shop That Will Be a Great Success

-Pass by any busy specialty coffee shop and it will likely be full of customers enjoying coffee, espresso, lattes, teas and a variety of pastries and other goodies.
+Opening a coffee shop can be extremely profitable.
+Pass by any busy specialty coffee shop and it will likely be full of customers enjoying coffee, espresso, lattés, teas and a variety of pastries and other goodies.
 Serving quality coffees and snacks in a trendy, relaxing atmosphere is a hugely successful business model pioneered by Starbucks, which has grown to over 25,000 coffeehouse locations around the world.
 If you love coffee and are looking for a business opportunity, here's how to start a coffee shop and make it a success.